 Based on the information submitted in this matter, the Department concludes that the District adequately addressed the Student's heat sensitivity based on the information available to the IEP Team.
 Specifically, the Department bases its conclusion on the facts that 1) the IEP team had no specific information concerning the Student's needs related to heat sensitivity, 2) the Parent participated in the development of the Student's IEPs and did not voice concerns about the lack of specific heat-sensitivity protocols therein, and 3) the Parent did not inform the District that the Student had experienced the ill effects of heat exposure at school prior to the filing of this complaint.
-These conclusions lead to the ultimate determination that the Student's IEP appropriately addressed the Student's needs related to heat sensitivity and that the Parent's allegation - that the District failed to properly accommodate the Student's needs related to heat-sensitivity - is unsubstantiated.
+These conclusions lead to the ultimate determination that the Student's IEP appropriately addressed the Student's needs related to heat sensitivity - is unsubstantiated.